En route from Navy Mess to Situation Room, Wilbur warned me to expect one unusual amid the gathering.

 “You picked it in one.
 And what brings you inside?”
 Directness seemed to be in order.

 Sean adjusted his ill-fitting coat in mild irritation.
 This was going downhill, as interspecies small talk often does.
-Wilbur intervened: “Ike, Sean is the sixteenth direct descendent of Osama.”
+Wilbur intervened: “Ike, Sean is the sixteenth direct descendant of Osama.”

 My eyes widened, nose twitched, whiskers a-tremor.
 Surely not that Osama – famous transgressor of the Rose Garden during a 2010 speech by President Barack Hussein Obama II, the infamous black-pelted human.
 Lips, don’t unpurse.
 Yes, it was.